 ✘ With such a vast lift network battery is often not needed

-✘ In a pickle if you're battery dies
+✘ In a pickle if your battery dies

 Pros: